-- Unique user ID (token)
+- unique user identifier (token)

-Your personal data is used for a specific period of time, strictly limited to the purposes for which it was collected:
+Your Personal Data is used for a specific period of time, strictly limited to the purposes for which it was collected:

 4. Communication to third parties

-5. Storage of personal data
+5. Storage of Personal Data

 - implementation of a logs policy